-Random Drug and Alcohol Testing is often an adjunct to offender drug treatment, though it is also applied as part of traditional supervision and surveillance efforts when probation staff suspect or have knowledge of illegal substance use.
-Mandatory testing may result from case planning generated at the point of risk/need assessment and can be applied as part of a system of graduated responses to non-compliant behavior.
+Random Drug and Alcohol Testing is often an adjunct to offender drug treatment, though it is also applied as part of supervision case plan efforts when offenders assess out for illegal substance use.
+Mandatory testing may result from case planning generated at the point of risk/need assessment and can be applied as part of a system of graduated responses to noncompliant behavior.
 Probation has developed and maintained a complex numbering random drug testing system to increase testing supervision and in line with best practices and offender accountability.

-H. Mandatory Substance Abuse Treatment
+H. Substance Abuse Treatment